 Employee: A person working directly for the business and paid directly by the business.
-Full-time employees include all people with a contract of employment to work on an ongoing basis for all the hours of a standard working week.
-Part-time employees include all people with a contract of employment to work on an ongoing basis for fewer hours than the standard working week.
+Full-time employees include all people with a contract of employment to work the hours of a standard working week.
+Part-time employees include all people with a contract of employment to work for fewer hours than the standard working week.